-I’m sure every yachtsman who ever worked on his boat has more than once spent more time looking for tools and spares than it took to do the actual job.
-You would think there would be enough room in a 45’ foot hull with a 14’ foot beam for all the tools and spares under the sun, and there pretty much is on Britannia, but that also creates its own problems.
-I can stow a workshop full of tools and spare parts but that doesn't mean I can always find them.
-I would frequently, and quite literally spend more time trying to find something; be it the right sized screw, a special tool or part, than it took to do the darn job!
+I’m sure every yachtsman who ever worked on his boat has more than once spent more time looking for tools and spares, than it took to do the actual job.
+You would think there would be enough room on Britannia’s 45’ foot hull with her 14’ foot beam for all the tools and spares under the sun, and there pretty much is, but that also creates its own problems.
+I can stow a workshop full of tools and spare parts. but that doesn't mean I can always find them.
+I would frequently, and quite literally, spend more time trying to find something; be it the right sized screw, a special tool or part, than it took to do the darn job!
 I would sometimes give up completely and sleep on it, knowing there was a chance it might come to me in the morning.
-It would often cause arguments between my wife and I, “I don't know where you put the damn thing!” she would say, “You never put them back in the same place anyway so how can you expect anybody to remember where you put so many things?”
-Kati was right, so I decided to do something about it if only for the sake of our sanity.
+It would often cause arguments between my wife and I, “I don't know where you put the damn thing!” she would say, “You never put them back in the same place anyway, so how can you expect anybody to remember where you put so many things?”
+Kati was right, so I decided to do something about itm if only for the sake of our sanity.

-On a boat Britannia’s size it is often possible to stow spare parts relating to a particular “trade” like plumbing, woodwork, electrical, deck fittings, etc., all together in one location that definitely makes it easier to at least go to the right place.
-On a smaller craft that's not always practical so you find yourself rummaging through things that are not even relevant to the thing you want, and it's very frustrating when you eventually find it somewhere different.
+On a boat Britannia’s size it is often possible to stow spare parts relating to a particular “trade” like plumbing, woodwork, electrical, deck fittings, etc., all together in one location, which definitely makes it easier to at least go to the right place.
+On a smaller craft that's not always practical, so you find yourself rummaging through things that are not even relevant to the thing you want, and it's very frustrating when you eventually find it somewhere different.

 HERE IS MY REMEDY:

-Organize things with "The book".I have found the answer is to accurately catalog items wherever they are.
+Organize things with "The book".I have found the answer is to accurately catalog items wherever they are kept.
 I doesn't matter whether it's a special shackle or a spare alternator, so long as you have a method of finding it.
-It's no good doing an Excels spread sheet either or any other computer program.
+It's no good doing an Excels spread sheet either, or any other computer program.
 We tried that first, and you can bet your life the laptop battery would be flat when we opened it, and if someone else was searching for something they might not be able to work the laptop anyway.
-The remedy is to make a hard copy book and keep it in a place where you will always find it, maybe in the chart table, but if you can't even find the book then you really are in trouble.
+The remedy is to make a hard copy book, and keep it in a place where you will always find it, maybe in the chart table, but if you can't even find the book, then you really are in trouble.

 One fateful weekend we began the tedious and time consuming operation of cataloging every single item on Britannia.
 I never dreamed it would take four weekends and run into many hundreds of items, but I assure you my dear reader, if you have the same problem finding bits, then it will be well worth it, with many more hours saved in finding things in the future.